AndHann404/IT-Ticketing-System/README.md

 ## 1. What is a Ticketing System?
 A ticketing system is a software interface used by IT teams to track, manage and resolve user issues effciently.
 It serves as a central hub that converts various communication channels into a single, organized list of tickets.

-It Ensures:
+This ensures:
 - Clear and comprehensive documentation
-- Proper request routing
+- Proper request/ticket routing
-- Efficient communication with user
+- Efficient communication with users
-- Traceability of troubleshooting steps
+- Visibility and tracking of troubleshooting activities
+- Accountability and ownership
+- Knowledge sharing

-**Examples of Common Ticketing Systems:** Zendesk, Freshdeck, Spiceworks, Zohodesk, ServiceNow
+**Examples of Common Ticketing Systems:** Zendesk, Freshdeck, ServiceNow
 ---
 ## 2. Key Components of a Ticketing System
 #### Ticket ID number